jcclinton/wow-emulator/readme.md

 ### Overview
 This is a functional WoW emulator written in Erlang.
 Currently it supports authentication, character creation and world login.
+It has been tested on vanilla WoW; may work with TBC but won't work with newer versions.

 ### Usage